- Finnish academic system

 University of Oulu offers many services in the degree programmes, faculties and at university level to support your studies.
 You can obtain guidance and and services in the different stages and situations of your study path, for example, for planning the studies, the progress of the studies and time management, writing the thesis, internship, and when transferring to the working life.
 Get familiar with the services on Supporting your studies -web site.

 The University of Oulu uses several systems for studying, making it easier for you to plan your studies and monitor your study progress.
 These systems are designed to be compatible with each other.
 You can log in using your student account.
 If you are using several systems at the same time, it is enough to log in once.
 By using these tools, you receive up-to-date information on study related notices and news.
+More information about information systems for education on Tools and Forms -website.

 Students are offered information on studies and studying through various media.
 The university will use email to send important study-related information to students.
 Please, make sure that the email address in your personal data in WebOodi is one you use actively.
 We strongly recommend you to activate also the Office 365 for Education email service provided for the students by the University of Oulu.